-Plan one day for visiting Baalbeck – and a must-see place in Lebanon.Getting there is time-consuming but worth it.
+Plan one day for visiting Baalbeck.
 Baalbeck is Lebanon‘s greatest Roman treasure.
 Actually, it is the largest Roman temple ever built and still very well-preserved, even though it has suffered from theft, war, and earthquakes.

 Thanks to the efforts of archaeologists, it is still in great condition.
-So it does not surprise that it is actually quite busy as many people come here to visit this exquisite place.
+So it does not surprise it is actually quite busy because many people want to see this exquisite place.

 There are quite a few sights, including Jupiter Temple, Bacchus Temple, and Venus Temple, so make sure to plan some time to explore them.Yes, we all know the Acropolis in Athens.
 Still, Balbeeck is actually way more impressive.

 Jeita Grotto – Harissa – Byblos – 1 Day

 My favorite day was when I visited these three spots in one day because they are some of the best places to visit in Lebanon.

 Many tour operators offer tours to these places in one day, and it is definitely doable.

 One of the girls I met at the hostel where I stayed and mostly used minibusses to get around (but also Uber and a taxi).
-It saved us tons of money this way, and we saw all three beautiful places – and it was fun!
+It saved us tons of money this way – and it was fun!

 I am surely no expert on visiting caves, but I have seen a few over the years – and these were my favorites.

-The best EVER.
 Unfortunately, it is not allowed to take pictures.
-I am repeating myself – it one of the best places to visit in Lebanon.
+I am repeating myself – it is one of the best places to visit in Lebanon.